Barb" teaches the

 gloves, neck scarves and knitted hats.
 See "what to wear" in the

-and Joseph Kostelnik both teach horse handling and care,
+and Joseph Kostelnik all teach horse handling and care,

 English and Western tack use & care, barn-keeping, safety, etc.